AliyasAhmed/Next-Js/CreatingApi.md

 ```js
 return NextResponse.json({ success: true, data: data })
 ```
 - This sends a JSON response back to the client.
-It contains two properties:
+Its main function is to send the json formatted object so it could be readable.
   1. `success: true` indicates that the operation was successful.
   2. `data: data` sends back the exact same data that the server received, so the client can confirm that the data was received correctly.